-&lt;sup>28To check this observe that $\hat{u}(\overline{r}, L) > \overline{u}(\overline{r}, L)$ if and only if $1 - L > (\beta - \gamma)c$ , which follows from the assumption c < 1 - L.
+30. To check this observe that $\hat{u}(\bar{r}, L) > \bar{u}(\bar{r}, L)$ if and only if $1 - L > (\beta - \gamma)c$, which follows from the assumption c < 1 - L.

-Moreover, one can show that if $\overline{r}$ is not too large the critical value $\overline{v}{\overline{r}}$ for the model with penalty rates will be greater than the critical value $\overline{v}$ for the model without them.
-For example, for the parameter values used in Section 3 we get that an interest rate ceiling of 25% increases the critical value of the liquidity shock below which the central bank should be the LLR from 3.75% to 4.51% of the bank's balance sheet.
+Moreover, one can show that if \overline{r} is not too large, the critical value $\overline{v}{\overline{r}}$ for the model with penalty rates will be greater than the critical value \overline{v} for the model without them.31 For example, for the parameter values used in section 2 we get that an interest rate ceiling of 25 percent increases the critical value of the liquidity shock below which the central bank should be the LLR from 3.75 percent to 4.51 percent of the bank's balance sheet.

 To sum up, the introduction of penalty rates does not change our qualitative results on the optimal allocation of LLR responsibilities.
-In addition, the central bank should not charge penalty rates for very small loans, gradually increasing the rate as the size of the loan exceeds some critical value.
+In addition, the central bank should not charge penalty rates for very small loans, gradually increasing the rate as the size of the loan exceeds the value \hat{v} for which the central bank policy is optimal.
 Finally, the deposit insurance corporation should always charge the maximum rate allowed.

-It is interesting to note that our rationale for penalty rates is very different from the one in Bagehot (1873, p.
+Finally, it is interesting to note that our rationale for penalty rates is very different from the one in Bagehot (1873, p.
 97): "That no one may borrow out of idle precaution without paying well for it."
 Instead of addressing the incentives of the banks, we focus on the incentives of the LLR.
-In our model, penalty rates for withdrawals above $\hat{v}$ make both the central bank and the deposit insurance corporation softer, bringing their policies closer to the first-best.
+In our model, penalty rates for withdrawals above \hat{v} make both the central bank and the deposit insurance corporation softer, bringing their policies closer to the first-best.